viniciusgerevini/clyde-js/README.md

 ## More

 There are other tools like a Godot plugin and syntax highlighting.
 Check the language [repository](https://github.com/viniciusgerevini/clyde) for more tools.

+## Contact

+If you are looking for help on how things work, general questions, ideas to improve the language or just want to share something, please use our main discussion forum: https://github.com/viniciusgerevini/clyde/discussions

+I also would love to see what games you've been making with Clyde.
+If you have any released game using clyde, share it with us on: https://github.com/viniciusgerevini/clyde/discussions/3